Reading and Writing at Overleigh

 - Tracking of content against the long-term plan of the school, to ensure the full breadth of the curriculum is met.

-The impact of this is to ensure that children at Overleigh are fluent, confident and readers, which will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.
+The impact of this is to ensure that children at Overleigh are fluent, confident and readers and writers, which will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.